-During 2014, the Board of Directors of Transocean Ltd. held eight meetings.
+During 2013, the Board of Directors of Transocean Ltd. held eight meetings.
 The Board of Directors and the committees of the Board of Directors met at least once a quarter and the quarterly meetings generally occurred over a period of two to three days.
-Each of our directors attended at least 80% of the meetings following their election, including meetings of committees on which the director served.
+Each of our directors attended at least 85% of the meetings during the year, including meetings of committees on which the director served.

-The Board of Directors has standing Compensation, Finance, Corporate Governance, Health Safety and Environment and Audit Committees.
-As noted above, the charters for these committees may be found on our website at www.deepwater.com under "Investor Relations-Governance."
+The Board of Directors has standing Compensation, Finance, Corporate Governance, Audit and Health Safety and Environment Committees.
+As noted, the charters for these committees may be found on our website at www.deepwater.com under "Investor Relations-Governance."
 In addition, the Board of Directors may from time to time form special committees to consider particular matters that arise.

 Compensation Committee.
-The purpose of the Compensation Committee is to assist the Board of Directors in (1) developing an appropriate compensation program for members of the Board of Directors, executives and other senior officers and (2) complying with the Board of Directors' legal and regulatory requirements as to Board member, executive and senior officer compensation in order to facilitate the Company's ability to attract, retain and motivate qualified individuals in a system that aligns compensation with the Company's business performance.
+The purpose of the Compensation Committee is to assist the Board of Directors in (1) developing an appropriate compensation program for members of the Board of Directors, executives and other senior officers and (2) complying with the Board of Directors' legal and regulatory requirements as to Board member, executive and senior officer compensation in order to facilitate the Company's ability to attract, retain and motivate qualified individuals in a system that aligns compensation with the Company's business performance and the long-term interests of our shareholders.
 The authority and responsibilities of the Compensation Committee include, among others, the following: